 Now that you have your new pipe and a layout for installing it, you can finally shut off the water to your home and begin removing the old pipes.
-The specific tools you need for the job of removing the old pipes may change depending on what material the old piping was made of.
-For many metal pipes, such as copper, you can even recycle the old material or sell it off to recoup some of your expenses.
+The specific tools you need may change depending on what material the old piping was made of.

 Once your pipes have passed inspection, you can begin the process of repairing the damage done to your walls and/or floors.
 You can take advantage of this opportunity to inspect the space between your walls by checking for holes or gaps, and sealing them with foam to improve your home's insulation and prevent insect intrusion.

-Repiping your house can be an extraordinarily trying experience, but it is not one that you should have to go through alone.
-Securing assistance from a team of highly qualified Sacramento sewer & drain experts can make repiping your home much less stressful and time consuming.
+Repiping your house can be a daunting task, but it is not one that you should have to go through alone.
+Securing assistance from a team of Sacramento based repiping specialists can make repiping your home much less stressful and time-consuming.